 If you have a phone, it must be kept on silent or vibrate.
-Should you desire to photograph materials for research purposes, please see a reference librarian for the appropriate forms and permissions; permission to photograph is contingent upon adherence to the Center for Jewish History policies regarding digital photography.
-A camera is available for short-term use by readers; please see the reference librarian for details.
+Should you desire to photograph materials for research purposes, please see a reference librarian for the appropriate forms and permissions.
+A camera is available for short-term use.

-Research materials may not be removed from the Lillian Goldman Reading Room, and must be returned directly to a staff member.
+Research materials may not be removed from the Lillian Goldman Reading Room and must be returned directly to a staff member.
 Archival boxes will be given to each researcher one at a time.
 Materials are to be used one folder at a time, keeping the folders flat on the table.
 The documents must be kept in order within folders, and the folders must be kept in order within the boxes.
-Please keep your elbows off of the documents.
-Researchers may use 2 books OR 1 rare book at a time.
+Researchers may use 2 books or 1 rare book at a time.
 Certain rare materials require appointments for viewing.
 Researchers may be required to use white cotton gloves, page turners, or book cradles while handling certain materials.
 These special handling considerations are at the discretion of the reference librarians.

 Please note that some collections are subject to restrictions placed on the materials by donors, depositors, or staff.

-The partners of the Center for Jewish History prefer the use of flash-free personal digital photography in lieu of photocopies, in order to safeguard the condition of our materials.
-Many archival collections and printed books cannot be photocopied due to concerns about condition, and digital photography is often the only option for reproduction of these materials.
-Therefore, we strongly encourage all readers to bring a camera, tablet, or smartphone in order to take photos of materials; please do not assume that photocopies will be available or permitted.
-If you do not have a device capable of photography, please see the Reference Services staff for assistance; we have devices you may borrow to facilitate photography.
+The partners of the Center for Jewish History prefer the use of flash-free personal digital photography in lieu of photocopies in order to safeguard the materials.
+Many archival collections and printed books cannot be photocopied due to fragility, and digital photography is often the only option for reproduction of these materials.
+Therefore, we strongly encourage all readers to bring a camera, tablet, or smartphone in order to take photos of materials.
+If you do not have a device capable of photography, you may borrow a camera from Reading Room staff.
 Please note that scanners are not permitted in the Reading Room.

 The Center and our partners reserve the right to determine the format of any duplication requests; your copies may be provided as either a paper photocopy or a digital file.
 This decision will be made based on the condition of the materials and the size of the request, among other factors.
 Charges will be estimated by staff and provided to you for review and approval before the duplication is initiated.